Lambing on pasture

 Katahdin sheep at the Baalands naturally shed their coats, a mixture

 of hair and wool fibers, so shearing is not necessary.
-In fact, many lambs will shed their coats their
+In fact, lambs will generally shed their coats their

-Lambing starts in the middle of March.
+Lambing usually starts in the middle of March.
 Yearling ewes are bred

 to lamb three weeks later.
-Ewes give birth to their lambs in a
+Ewes give birth to lambs in a

-large community pen.
+large "drop" pen.
 Sometimes, if the weather is nice, the ewes

 will have their lambs outside.
 Ewes almost always lamb on their